allangelman/mastermind/README.md

 For my database, I choose to use PostgreSQL.
 Knowing early on I wanted to support the idea of a multiplayer game, I decided the game table would be my "top level" table, and it would have foreign keys to the game_boards table.
 This would create a one-to-many relationship between the game and game_boards tables.
 There would also be a one-to-many relationship between the game_boards and game_rows.

 Initially I also had a players table, and the game_boards table had a foreign key to the players table.
 As I continued working on this, as a means to get something working faster, I realized I could "merge" the idea of players with boards by adding a name column to the game_board table.
 Essentially, a board has a name, and a player is just a board with a name.
+Since there is a one-to-many relationship between a game and a game_board, and a "player" is just a board with a name, this is how I represented a multiplayer game.
 In [desired improvements](https://github.com/allangelman/mastermind#desired-improvements), I discuss that I would like to bring the players table back as this would allow for more fun extensions!

 ```mermaid
 classDiagram